dzuris/IPP-Project/readme2.md

 ### STACK

 Program can process stack functions.
-Stack functions gets operands from stack from last to first.
-Makes operations and then push result value back on the stack.
+Stack functions gets operands from the stack from the last to the first.
+Makes the operations and then push result value back on the stack.
 Extension is implemented in [program class](#Program-class) as functions.
 Functions don't get arguments except of jump functions.